Skip to Content

 Electricians may have been exposed to asbestos in electrical and construction products.
 Asbestos exposure can lead to the development of diseases such as mesothelioma and asbestosis.

 Electricians are responsible for assisting with electrical system design, installation and maintenance.
 This work brings professionals into contact with many asbestos products.
-For example, electricians repairing house wiring may come into contact with asbestos.
-They may encounter the mineral in drywall, insulation, ceilings or floors.
+For example, electricians may come into contact with asbestos through wires.
+These wires were often insulated with asbestos for heat and corrosion resistance.
+They may also encounter the mineral in construction products like drywall, insulation, ceilings or floors.

-These products contained asbestos from the early 1900s through about 1980.
+Thousands of products contained asbestos from the early 1900s through the 1980s.
 In the late 1970s and early 1980s, the Environmental Protection Agency (EPA) introduced asbestos regulations to curb the mineral’s usage.
-However, electricians today may still risk exposure to asbestos products installed before 1980.
-This exposure can still pose a health risk.
+However, electricians today may still face exposure and health risks from asbestos products installed before the 1980s.

 Facts About Electricians